Precrastination: Testing the new phenomenon

-The fifth and sixth experiments were used to remove the aspect of foot-hand coordination from the task, this was done by placing the participants in wheelchairs while they completed the task.
+The fifth and sixth experiments were used to remove the aspect of foot–hand coordination from the task; this was done by placing the participants in wheelchairs while they completed the task.
 The results from this experiment were in line with the rest of the experiments.

-In experiment seven, the researcher investigated “the possibility that participants actually preferred long carrying distances to short carrying distances”.
+In experiment seven, the researchers investigated "the possibility that participants actually preferred long carrying distances to short carrying distances".
 This was done by altering the total distance that a left or right bucket would need to be carried, rather than just altering the approach and carry distances of the buckets.
-The result of this experiment was that the theory that participants preferred long carrying distances wasn't supported and that the students still cared about the total distance of the task (approach + carrying distance).
-Suggesting that when deciding task methodology, both approach and total distance are considered.
+The result of this experiment was that the theory that participants preferred long carrying distances was not supported and that the students still cared about the total distance of the task (approach + carrying distance), suggesting that when deciding task methodology, both approach and total distance are considered.

-For the eighth experiment the experimenters test the hypothesis that “participants may have been attracted to the nearer object, grabbing it without considering the farther object because their attention was grabbed by the object that was closer at hand”.
-This attention hypothesis was tested by placing a screen at the end of the alleyway that told the participants to wait before starting the task, this could be for a two or four second interval.
+For the eighth experiment, the experimenters tested the hypothesis that "participants may have been attracted to the nearer object, grabbing it without considering the farther object because their attention was grabbed by the object that was closer at hand".
+This attention hypothesis was tested by placing a screen at the end of the alleyway that told the participants to wait before starting the task, this could be for a two or four-second interval.
 After this an okay message would appear and the participants could complete the task at their leisure.
-The researchers argue that the screen “was to get participants to look down the alley so they would see the far as well as the near bucket.” and that their rationale for showing the wait message “was to discourage participants from impulsively initiating their excursion into the alley”.
+The researchers argue that the screen "was to get participants to look down the alley so they would see the far as well as the near bucket." and that their rationale for showing the wait message "was to discourage participants from impulsively initiating their excursion into the alley".
 Ultimately there were no significant deviations from the results of the previous experiments, meaning that the close-object preference was replicated.

 Finally, the ninth experiment was to confirm that there was a noticeable difference in physical exertion between the two options for carrying distances and that the more labor-intensive option would be avoided.
-This was done by having a light and heavy bucket options for the task, while repeating the set up of experiments one through three.
-The results from experiment nine confirmed a general preference for the lighter bucket.
-Thereby confirming in the researchers’ mind that exertion did matter to participants, and despite this would engage in close-object preference when performing the other experiments.
-Even when it would result in a longer carrying distance, and thereby more exertion.
+This was done by having light and heavy bucket options for the task while repeating the setup of experiments one through three.
+The results from experiment nine confirmed a general preference for the lighter bucket, thereby confirming to the researchers that exertion did matter to participants, and despite this would engage in close-object preference when performing the other experiments—even when it would result in a longer carrying distance, and thereby more exertion.